uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 This is a suggestion of implementation roadmap:

-### Step 0: The basic: gathering from an Ansible controller
+### Step 0: The basic: gathering from an Ansible control node
 - Implement "ansible-gatherer" to gather from external host (SSH key based).
-- UI to add Ansible controllers (reused from "Virtual Host Manager").
+- UI to add Ansible control nodes (reused from "Virtual Host Manager").
-- Push Ansible package to SLE15 clients tools to allow having SLE controllers.
+- Push Ansible package to SLE15 clients tools to allow having SLE control nodes.
 - Inventory can be synced with Uyuni (add "Foreign/ANSIBLE" and "Salt/ANSIBLE", ...)

-### Step 1: Operating an Ansible controller
+### Step 1: Operating an Ansible control node
-- Trigger the playbooks from Ansible controller using "salt-ssh".
+- Trigger the playbooks from Ansible control node using "salt-ssh".
 - Transition from "Foreign/ANSIBLE" to "Salt/ANSIBLE".

 ### Step 2: Enhancing the UI and introducing custom Playbook catalog